Siddharthjain468/Global-GDP-data-analysis/README.md

-# Analysis of GDP data across the globe
+# Global GDP data analysis

-About Data used:- The data set contains data from more than 200 countries.
+The data set comprises information from over 200 countries.
-Objective:- The goal is to identify factors influencing the GDP growth of a country.
+The goal is to uncover elements that influence a country's GDP growth.

-Total no of Files:- 3
+There are three files in total.

-1. Processed solution:- contains data processing and makes it presentable.
+1. Processed solution: includes data processing as well as presentation.
-2. The Insights:- contains presentation file, Providing insights on the data.
+2. The Insights: a presentation including data insights.
-3. Final analysis:- contains data in visual form using Graphical methods like histogram, scatter plot, and correlation.
+3. Final analysis: includes data visualisations such as histograms, scatter plots, and correlations coefficient.

-Limitations and future improvements:- Handling of outliers.
+Limitations and future improvements:- Outlier handling.